luxmargos/compose-cat/README.md

 ## Hooks

-You can integrate hook scripts that run before and after the compose command.
+Hook scripts can run before and after the compose command.
 ComposeCat searches for hook files in the current working directory and supports per-command, per-platform, and per-binary variants.

 File name patterns (where `stage` is `pre` or `post`):